 A Saint Paul filmmaker inviting the Lanesboro community to help shape and inform an experimental film that explores her father's experiences as a Guatemalan-American farmer and cow herder in rural Colorado March 12 - April 9, 2018 as an Artist in Residence at Lanesboro Arts.

-Saint Paul filmmaker Rini Yun Keagy (“REE-nee Yunn KEH-ggee”) will be living and working in Lanesboro March 12 – April 9, 2018 as artist in residence with Lanesboro Arts, supported by the Jerome Foundation.
+Saint Paul filmmaker Rini Yun Keagy (“REE-nee Yunn KEH-ggee”) lived and worked in Lanesboro March 12 – April 9, 2018 as an artist in residence with Lanesboro Arts, supported by the Jerome Foundation.

 Much of Rini’s artistic practice is influenced by her experience growing up in farming communities similar to Lanesboro, but also by the marginalized identity of being a mixed-race woman of foreign-born parents in a small-town.
 Rini came to the U.S. at the age of six, escaping war-torn Guatemala where her Guatemalan-born father farmed and raised cattle with her Korean-born mother.
 Rini feels that her family was lucky to have settled in the rural outskirts of a town in central California, but shared that, “our memories of the violence of the Guatemalan war remained with us even more poignantly as we navigated the alienation of our difference in society.”

 When her parents separated, she lived primarily with her father who later resettled in rural Costilla County in southern Colorado where he continues to raise cattle and sell at local auctions.
 His farm is situated near San Luis, the oldest incorporated town in Colorado, founded in 1851.
 Most of the town’s 600-plus inhabitants are part of a tight-knit group of farming families who are direct descendants of Hispanic settlers.
 Although Rini’s father is Latino, he ironically remains an outsider as a later generation immigrant, a fact that reinforces his alienation within his own community.